-By offering a wellness stipend, you’ll give your employees the opportunity to de-stress and improve their wellbeing outside of the workplace, in addition to their participation in wellness programs.
+By offering a wellness stipend, you'll allow your employees to de-stress and improve their well-being outside of the workplace, in addition to their participation in wellness programs.

-Your employees balance many responsibilities at work and at home, which inevitably leads to tension and stress.
-Employers can do their part to ease employees’ stress and improve mental health by implementing wellness policies that make your workplace an environment where employees want to be.
+Your average employee has to balance many responsibilities in their professional life and personal life, which inevitably leads to tension and stress.
+Employers can do their part to ease employees' stress and improve mental health by implementing wellness policies that make your workplace an environment where employees want to be.

-Creating a wellness plan that addresses physical health, mental health, social wellness, and finances will ensure that your employees are healthy in all areas of their life.
+Creating a wellness plan that addresses physical health, mental health, social wellness, and finances will ensure that your employees are healthy in all areas of their lives.